Skip to main content

 How to get Eliquis without insurance

-Paying for expensive brand-name medications without insurance is not easy for the average person.
-Eliquis is no exception.
+Paying for premium-priced brand-name medications without insurance can be challenging.
 Fortunately, there are alternatives to paying full price for an Eliquis prescription without insurance.
-Manufacturer coupons and patient assistance programs are sometimes available, but only some are eligible for these discounts.
-Start by asking the prescribing healthcare provider if the manufacturer, Bristol Myers Squibb, offers a manufacturer savings program.
-Here are, however, some more foolproof ways for people who take Eliquis to save money:
+Manufacturer coupons and patient assistance programs are sometimes available, but only some people can meet the strict eligibility requirements.
+There are more foolproof ways to save money on Eliquis:

 1. Use a SingleCare coupon

-A SingleCare coupon reduces the out-of-pocket cost for a 30-day supply of Eliquis from $790 to $487.
+A SingleCare coupon reduces the out-of-pocket cost for a 30-day supply of Eliquis from $790 to $488.
 Check SingleCare.com for a savings card or coupon for a participating pharmacy near you.
-Coupons can be printed, emailed, or texted to your smartphone.
+Don’t forget to sign up for SingleCare’s free loyalty program to earn bonus savings on other prescription drug costs.

 Eliquis prices will vary by pharmacy.
-Use SingleCare to find the pharmacy with the lowest price.
-There are lower-cost pharmacies that may offer significant savings, particularly those associated with large retail operations.
-Online mail-order pharmacies are another great savings option, but make sure the pharmacy is legitimate before placing an order.
+Use SingleCare’s Eliquis coupons page to find the pharmacy with the lowest price.
+There are lower-cost pharmacies that may offer significant savings.

-Ask the prescribing healthcare provider for medical advice about less expensive prescription medications.
-Other direct factor Xa inhibitors such as Xarelto (apixaban) are also expensive, but you may be able to take less expensive medications such as warfarin.
+Ask the prescribing healthcare provider for medical advice about lower-priced prescription medications.
+Other direct factor Xa inhibitors, such as Xarelto (apixaban), are also premium priced, but you may be able to take lower-priced medications such as warfarin.